ryanozx/tp/docs/UserGuide.md

 ## Leave-related operations

 ### Add a leave record
-When an employee apply for leave, you can use the `add-leave` [command](#glossary) to add their leave into HRMate leave list.
+When an employee applies for leave, you can use the `add-leave` [command](#glossary) to add their leave application into HRMate.

 #### Adding a leave record: `add-leave`

+Use the `add-leave` command to add a leave record to HRMate.
+This command will add the specified leave record to the leave list.

 1. Get the [index](#glossary) of the employee under the [employee list](#glossary).
 View this image in [quick start](#quick-start) for more information.

 <box type="info" seamless>